chillycobra747/development_main/README.md

 My main file is App.js, where I set up the page and different aspects.
 I have a ShelterDog component which I pass my addDog and remove Dog consts into.
 This makes it so that each Dog Card has a button where users can add or remove these dogs, and this change will be reflected in the cart.
 Ergo, I built a cart component, which has props of cart and countCartItems.
 The cart prop is changed depending on adding and removing dogs in the ShelterDog component, and (depending on current state) prints a list of dogs which are in the user's cart.
 Furthermore, I have consts for price and sex filters, which are updated based on button clicks by the user.
-When these buttons are clicked, I pass the current state
+When these buttons are clicked, I pass the current state into the priceToggle or sexToggle consts, which will then update the interface for the user.

 ### How the User Triggers State Changes
+The user triggers state changes by their button selections (two toggle options, a sorting button, and add/remove buttons on each card for each dog).
+I use onClick() in the div of each of my bottons so that a function or const is called, which will then update the interface using state variables.